claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers.md

     2. Split into two teams
     3. Each team has 30 secs to agree whether they're going for rock paper or scissors
     4. Facilitator shouts "GO"
-    5. Play best of 3 or 5 to see which team wins
+    5. Play for the best of 3 or 5 to see which team wins
     6. [More info here](https://www.funretrospectives.com/human-rock-paper-scissors/)
 - Write down something nobody knows about you, then we have to guess which one is who.
 - "1,2 ...
 3,1" (see below)